MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMCollectionIncludeMembershipRule.md

 # Remove-CMCollectionIncludeMembershipRule

 ## SYNOPSIS

-Removes a collection include membership rule.
+Remove an include membership rule from a device or user collection.

 ## SYNTAX